 Quantum phenomena are the underlying mechanism behind most of what we see and do during our day-to-day life.
 However, in most materials, quantum effects are obscured already at length-scales as small as the distance between two to five atoms within the substance, roughly one nanometer.
 Advances in emerging material systems during the last decade lead to novel types of materials, which are as thin as only one or a few atoms so that the entire material is only a surface or an ‘open’ interface.
 Systems of this kind, such as graphene and topological insulators, demonstrate quantum states that are protected and therefore are preserved over distances that are significantly larger than the length scale relevant to quantum phenomena in other materials.
 Our lab will utilize molecular beam epitaxy (MBE) to fabricate clean quantum interface materials and hybridize these interfaces with clean functional materials.
-To examine the sought quantum phenomena at the interface/surface, scanning tunneling microscopy (STM), angle-resolved photoemission spectroscopy (ARPES),Physical Property Measurement System (PPMS), 3He-4He Dilution Refrigerator and Neutral Scatterings will be involved in our labs.
+To examine the sought quantum phenomena at the interface/surface, scanning tunneling microscopy (STM), angle-resolved photoemission spectroscopy (ARPES),Physical Property Measurement System (PPMS), 3He-4He Dilution Refrigerator and Neutron Scatterings will be involved in our labs.

 06/2017 Jia Yu from Peking University joins our group as a REU student, Welcome!

 06/2017 Yifan Zhao from Penn State University joins our group as a graduate student, Welcome!